Is car insurance mandatory in South Carolina?

-Consider increasing your auto liability limits so your assets are protected if you’re liable for injuries or damages resulting from an auto accident.
+Consider increasing your auto liability insurance limits, so your assets are protected if you're liable for injuries or damages resulting from an auto accident.

 Comprehensive and collision coverage can safeguard your vehicle

-If you own your car outright, physical damage coverages are optional but they can help pay to repair or replace your vehicle if it’s damaged or stolen.
-If you're leasing a car or have an auto loan, your lender will likely require you to carry comprehensive and collision coverage.
+If you own your car outright, physical damage car insurance coverages are optional, but they can help pay to repair or replace your vehicle if it's damaged or stolen.
+If you're leasing a car or have an auto loan, your lender will likely require you to carry comprehensive coverage and collision coverage.

 We think safe drivers should be rewarded.
 Snapshot® from Progressive personalizes your rate based on your driving habits.
 See how Snapshot could help lower your rate.

-Progressive offers many ways to lower your costs with a variety of discounts, including:
+Progressive offers many ways to lower your costs with a variety of car insurance discounts in South Carolina, including: